 Yes, you can pay for therapy using an HSA card.
 Most HSA cards work well in my practice.
 Even if I get a card kicked back, I can easily give you a statement that has all the information you need to get reimbursed from your HSA plan without a problem.
 Each plan is different.
 It’s a good idea to call and figure out the easiest way for you to access your HSA or FSA funds.

 If you are unable to make an appointment, please give at least 24 hour notice.
 Failure to give this notice will result in a charge of the full session fee.
-You may email me or call me to cancel appointments.
+You can email, call, or text me to cancel appointments.

 The fastest way to set up an appointment is by sending me an email offering days of the week and times of day that work for you.
 The more times and days you offer, the more likely we are to find a match!